therealexpertai/nlapi-python/README.md

 ```

 ### Quick run
-Let's start with the fist API call to check what does, just sending the text.
-This is how it looks like.
+Let's start with the first API call just sending the text.

 ```python